petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ### Upload Backup API

-Follow these steps to upload a backup to DXP Cloud with the upload backup API:
+Follow these steps to upload a backup to Liferay Cloud with the upload backup API:

 1. [Create the database file](#creating-the-database-file).